typegoose/auto-increment/README.md

 Set the Collection the tracker should use to store tracking infomation

-This option is optional, defaults to `idtracker`
+This option is optional, defaults to `identitycounters`

 #### trackerModelName